christianxiao/christianxiao.github.io/_posts/2017-07-08-Simplest-way-to-set-up-your-own-VPN-server-based-on-AWS.md

 ---
 Your own VPN server = AWS EC2 + docker + L2TP image
 1. Register your AWS account
-2. Use the following EC2 userdata to launch a free tier Ubuntu EC2:
+2. Use the following EC2 userdata to launch a free tier Ubuntu EC2, you need to replace YOUR_SEC,YOUR_USERNAME,YOUR_PASSWORD:

 ```
 #!/bin/bash